angband/angband/docs/hacking/debug.rst

   successive distances from the player grid.

 Push objects ``>``
-  Pushes objects off the targeted grid as a way of excercising push_object().
+  Pushes objects off the targeted grid as a way of exercising push_object().

 Write a map of the current level ``M``
   Writes out a map of the current level as an HTML file.